JuliaManifolds/Manopt.jl/docs/src/plans/objective.md

 AbstractDecoratedManifoldObjective
 ```

-Which has two main different possibilities for its containing functions concerning the evaluation mode – not necessarily the cost, but for example gradient in an [`AbstractManifoldGradientObjective`](@ref).
+Which has two main different possibilities for its containing functions concerning the evaluation mode, not necessarily the cost, but for example gradient in an [`AbstractManifoldGradientObjective`](@ref).

 ```@docs
 AbstractEvaluationType